 Keep in mind, you must buy tickets online in advance for all ticketed events this year.
-This includes the new I Love Christmas Movies, ice skating, tubing, ice bumper cars and more.
+That includes ice skating, tubing, ice bumper cars and more.
 I actually appreciate this change because not only does it cut down on lines, it will actually give you a specific time to arrive for some experiences.

-Keep reading for my suggestions on what to do, wear to park and how to follow local safety guidelines when visiting Opryland…
+Keep reading for my suggestions on what to do, where to park, and how to follow local safety guidelines when visiting Opryland…

 Opryland Hotel is Open

 As I mentioned above, Opryland Hotel is still open.
-What you will see is limited capacity in restaurants, attractions and yes, even rooms.
-Not every restaurant and bar inside of Opryland is open.
-You will also find limited operating hours at others.
+Most restaurants and bars inside of Opryland are now open.
+You may find limited operating hours at others.

-If you are just visiting for the day, I recommend either visiting during the week and staying for dinner so you can have your parking validated.
+If you are just visiting for the day, I recommend either visiting during the week and staying for dinner so you can have your parking validated (at certain sit-down restaurants, like Old Hickory Steakhouse).
 If you must visit on the weekends, consider coming earlier in the day.
-This way you will avoid crowds and stay in compliance with their COVID guidelines.
+This way you will avoid crowds.

 Parking at Gaylord Opryland Hotel